icculus/mojozork/README.md

 others.
 This probably only works on Linux/Unix systems, but the single-player mojozork program should work on just about anything.

+You can play MultiZork right now by pointing a telnet client at multizork.icculus.org (or running `nc multizork.icculus.org 23`).

 Enjoy!